galacticwarrior9/IslamBot/README.md

 * *Qur'an*, with support for 100+ translations.
 * *Tafsir*, with 9 available in English and 37 in Arabic.
 * *Hadith* in English and Arabic, from [sunnah.com](https://sunnah.com).
-* Prayer times for any location in the world, with the ability to set reminders and change the calculation method.
+* Prayer times for any location in the world, with the ability to change the calculation method.
 * The ability to view the morphology of every word in the Qur'an.
 * Conversions between the Hijri and Gregorian calendars.
 * Visualisation of Qur'anic verses on a *mushaf*.